shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 ### Day 21

-I've started with the lesson 22 «Servers and secutiry groups».
+I've started with the lesson 22 «Servers and security groups».

 **Link of the day**